infiniflow/infinity/docs/references/pysdk_api_reference.md

       - `"l2"`: Euclidean distance.
       - `"cosine"`: Cosine similarity.
   - Parameter settings for a secondary index:
+    No parameters required for now.
   - Parameter settings for a BMP index:
     - `block_size`: *Optional* - The size of the block in a BMP index.
 Range: `"1"` ~ `"256"`.
 Defaults to 16.
     - `"compress_type"`: *Optional*
-      - `"compress"`: (Default) Store the block max is stored in the sparse format.
+      - `"compress"`: (Default) Store the block max in sparse format.
 Works best with small block size situations.
       - `"raw"`:

 :::tip NOTE